ReN-FL/odin-recipes/README.md

 # odin-recipes
-a Basic Recipe website using only html the first project of The Odin Project
+a Basic Recipe website
+the first project of The Odin Project